WARNING: THIS REVIEW CONTAINS MINOR SPOILERS!

 But the big reason to watch ALIEN 2: ON EARTH is to see the practical makeup effects (courtesy of Ciro Ippolito and Lamberto Marini), which are impressive, but far too sparse.
 Besides a faceless little girl on a beach, we get one exploding head, and a very cool sequence where a gestating alien bursts out of a woman’s face, then latches onto a man’s neck before decapitating him.

 Though these moments proved to be a welcome spark of life that the movie so desperately needed, it was too little, too late.
 Any goodwill generated by ALIEN 2’s few memorable scenes of carnage are squandered by several poorly executed alien attacks, and an excessive amount of padding.
-This film is so tedious to sit through that not even the musical stylings of Guido and Maurizio De Angelis (aka “Oliver Onions“) couldn’t help save it.
+This film is so tedious to sit through that not even the musical stylings of Guido and Maurizio De Angelis (aka “Oliver Onions“) could help save it.

 Honestly, the making of ALIEN 2: ON EARTH would make for a much better movie, as there was apparently some behind-the-scenes drama during production.
 Initially, Biagio Proietti was hired to direct, but after a week he was given the boot.
 Ippolito then approached Mario Bava to helm the film, only to be convinced to do the job himself.
 (Under the pseudonym of “Sam Cromwell.”)
 It is also alleged that Ippolito used a significant chunk of the film’s budget to purchase a new (and expensive) car for himself!